 It engaged consumers to a point that it kept them coming back for more.

-Remember: The Importance of a QR Code Test
+Remember: The Importance of a Running a QR Code Test

 Before you make a run to your QR code generator and begin your revolutionary QR code marketing campaign, there is one thing that you should always remember.
 That is the importance of testing your QR code.